watermint/toolbox/docs/commands/member-detach.md

 # member detach

-Convert Dropbox Business accounts to a Basic account (Irreversible operation)
+Convert Dropbox for teams accounts to a Basic account (Irreversible operation)

 # Security